Tirrex-Roboterrium/tirrex_workspace/README.md

 ```

 It is also possible to directly specify a command in the line.
-For exemple, you can manually start `adap2e_test` using:
+For example, you can manually start `adap2e_test` using:
 ```
 docker compose run --rm bash ros2 launch adap2e_bringup adap2e_test.launch.py
 ```